Sorrydough/helldivers-2-guides/helldivers-stratagem-guide.md

 # Oversimplified Overview
 Quick and to the point for your ADHD addled brain.
 You can (and should!) click on things to jump to their detailed analysis.

-If you're here to be spoonfed or you're new to the game and unsure what to use, then pick stuff in the 'great' categories and ignore the rest.
+If you're here to be spoonfed or you're new to the game and unsure what to use, then pick stuff in the 'great' categories and go wild.

 ## Great on both fronts:
 <img src="/images/stratagems/Orbital_Precision_Strike_Stratagem_Icon.webp" title="Orbital Precision Strike" width="64"><!---->